HerbM/WindowsPowerShell/README.md

 [Net.ServicePointManager]::SecurityProtocol = "tls12, tls11, tls"
 $VimHelp = @'

-  #
+  # Git brings up Vim by to edit commits etc. default
-  # Exiting Vim - Git brings up Vim by default to edit
+  # Exiting Vim (with & without saving changes)
   #   :w - write (save) the file, but don't exit
   #   :w !sudo tee % - write out the current file using sudo
   #   :wq or :x or ZZ - write (save) and quit